oat-sa/taohub-articles/forge/wiki/tao-mac.md

 ### Start up TAO

-In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the locahost:8888 url.\
+In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the locahost:8888 url.<br/>

 You may ease this work by fine tuning your MAMP.

 Optionnaly, we recommend you to do the following configuration :